lupyuen/lupyuen.github.io/src/rust4.md

 [(See the __NuttX Log__)](https://gist.github.com/lupyuen/31c78de72ade71bbdf63372b44749cd4#file-rust-on-nuttx-build-log-L356-L384)

-_Phew that's a lot of work to build a tiny Rust App!_
+_Phew so much work to build a tiny Rust App!_

 Yeah.
 And integrating this into the __NuttX Makefiles__ will be challenging.